m-rishab/Credbet/README.md

 # OVERVIEW

-Credbet-A is developed to streamline the loan approval process by automating the decision-making process based on a set of predefined criteria.
+Credbet is developed to streamline the loan approval process by automating the decision-making process based on a set of predefined criteria.
 It reduces human bias and enhances the efficiency and accuracy of loan approval decisions.
 The system is built using Python and various machine learning libraries.

 ## FEATURES